TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-features-appointments-custom-appointment.md

 Here is our customized EditAppointment dialog:
         ![](images/custom_appointment2.PNG)>

-The important thing to note here is that we can bind to our new properties using __Occurrence.Appointment__.
+            The important thing to note here is that we can bind to our new properties using <legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">Occurrence.Appointment</legacyBold>.